 - (A) 1.
 Union delegates in each office may use reasonable work time for contract administration and grievance processing.
 A designated member of the Union Executive Committee may substitute for the office delegate to process individual grievances.
-Necessary parties shall be released from work for attendance at arbitration or contractual committee sessions scheduled during work hours. - In order for all employees to attend shop meetings held on site during lunch hour, the Employer agrees to cover reception, upon 24 hours notice, for no more than one shop meeting per month.
+Necessary parties shall be released from work for attendance at arbitration or contractual committee sessions scheduled during work hours. - 2.
+In order for all Union employees to attend shop meetings held on site during lunch hour, the Employer agrees to cover reception, telephone intake, and hotline, upon 48 hours' notice, for no more than one (1) shop meeting per month.
 Except in emergency situations, it is understood that such shop meetings will be arranged with maximum notice to the Employer. - 3.
-All other Union activity shall be during non-working time, except seven (7) members may be designated by the Union as its Negotiating Committee and may use reasonable work hours for contract preparation and negotiations. - (B) The Union President shall be given and shall take five (5) days release time per week.
+All other Union activity shall be during non-working time, except seven (7) members may be designated by the Union as its Negotiating Committee and may use reasonable work hours for contract preparation and negotiations. - (B) The Union President shall be given and shall take five (5) days' release time per week.
 The Employer will pay for the benefits and three days of wages per week of the Union President's salary.